HawraaYounes/home-automation/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React js library](https://reactjs.org/).
+React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) which is widely used relational database management system (RDBMS).
+MySQL is free and open-source.
+MySQL is ideal for both small and large applications.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- For backend, the project uses [Laravel Framework](https://laravel.com/).
+Laravel is an open-source PHP framework, which is robust and easy to understand.
+It follows a model-view-controller design pattern.